 Alkaline phosphatase -- commonly abbreviated as ALP -- is a protein found in all cells of your body.
 Cells in the bile ducts, liver and bones have especially high amounts of ALP.
 The ALP in your blood primarily comes from excess ALP released from these cells.

 Blood levels of ALP are often measured as part of routine blood tests.
-Although many conditions, including liver and bone diseases, can cause high levels of ALP, low blood ALP levels are uncommon.
-Malnutrition is the main cause of low ALP levels, but some genetic diseases, other medical conditions and medications can lead to low ALP levels as well.
+Although many conditions, including liver and bone diseases, can cause high levels of ALP, low ALP levels are uncommon.
+Poor nutrition is one of the main causes of low ALP, but some genetic diseases, other medical conditions and medications can also produce low ALP levels.

-- Medline Plus: ALP - Blood Test
+- Medline Plus: ALP -- Blood Test

 - Genetics Home Reference: Hypophosphatasia

 - Current Research in Nutrition and Food Science: Alkaline Phosphatase (ALP) In Adult Population an Indicator of Zinc (Zn) and Magnesium (Mg) Deficiency

 - Archives of Physiology and Biochemistry: Relation of Oxidative Stress, Zinc and Alkaline Phosphatase in Protein Energy Malnutrition

 - Merck Manual Professional Version: Overview of Undernutrition